 How to Make the Best Puff Pastry Cream Horns

-- What do you need to make cream horns?
-You will need the proper molds to make cream horns.
+- You will need the proper molds to make cream horns.
 Rest assured, they aren't pricey and I'll add the link to the helpful kitchen items below so you can find them with ease.

 - Cream horns are sometimes shaped as a tube like a cannoli.
 I prefer the classic horn shape, but if you already have cannoli molds you can use them, no problem.
 You'll use the same ingredients and method, just a different shape.